chauff/cse1500-web-transcripts/Assignment-2.md

 A few hints:

 - JavaScript is a dynamic language, important to remember when debugging.
-- The browser dev tools are extremely helpful to debug client-side JavaScript.
+- The browser development tools are extremely helpful to debug client-side JavaScript.
 Use them.
 - Don't be afraid to use place-holders (e.g. in our word guessing game, we start off with a fixed string to guess).
 - You will have to refactor/rework your code a few times as the server-side and other client-side components are added; this is normal.
 - If you are using `console.log`, familiarize yourself with the other abilities of the `Console` object as well, they are useful for client-side JavaScript debugging in the browser.
 The [MDN documentation is availab here](https://developer.mozilla.org/en-US/docs/Web/API/Console), `console.table` makes the output more readable and `console.assert` is good for sanity checks of your code.
+- **[TODO: describe how to use eslint, why; node code vs browser code - we need two variants]** [ESLint](https://eslint.org/docs/user-guide/getting-started)

 *Note: do not have to incorporate style elements yet (CSS), we will cover the style in the next assignment.
 If you choose to incorporate CSS, be aware that the TAs will ignore the CSS during the assessment.*